 Some dishes are only available during a short window of time, when ingredients are at their peak.
 For instance, vignarola is a stew consisting of artichokes, peas, and fava beans.
 But chefs only make it for a few weeks each spring during a perfect storm of seasonality, when everything is bursting with flavor.
 One year, an early spring brought mass confusion in Rome, as old-timers couldn't remember ever seeing vignarola on the menu before Easter.

 To eat well in Italy, finding the right restaurant is key.
 I appreciate personality-driven restaurants, run by people enthusiastic about sharing their love of good cooking, and characteristic mom-and-pop places serving family recipes.
-Signs of a good restaurant include a low-rent location, lots of locals, and a small, handwritten menu in one language.
-The menu is small because they’re selling everything they’re cooking, it’s handwritten because it’s shaped by what’s fresh today in the market, and it’s in one language because they cater to locals rather than tourists.
+Wherever you are in Europe, signs of a good restaurant include a low-rent location, lots of locals, and a short, handwritten menu available in only the local language.
+The menu is limited because they're selling everything they're cooking, it's handwritten because it changes daily depending on what's fresh in the market, and it's in just one language because they don't draw enough tourists to make it worthwhile.